Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Introduction

-In this work, we have performed a model independent study of the effects of scalar NSI parameters on the long baseline neutrino experiments, taking DUNE as a case study.
+In this work, we have performed a model-independent study of the effects of scalar NSI parameters on the long-baseline neutrino experiments, taking DUNE as a case study.
 It is one of the first thorough studies of such scalar NSI effects at DUNE.
 We have found that scalar NSI may have a significant impact on the measurements of the $\delta_{CP}$ phase at DUNE.
 We start with a general formulation for scalar NSI as a matrix and probe its effects element-wise.
-The details of the formalism of scalar NSI are extensively discussed in the subsequent section.
-For this study, we have considered the diagonal NSI parameters.
+The details of the formalism of scalar NSI are extensively discussed in the subsequent sections.
+We have used the diagonal NSI parameters for this work.
 We observe that the effects of scalar NSI are mostly significant around the oscillation maxima.
-Also, we see the occurrence of various degeneracies in determining $\delta_{CP}$ in presence of the scalar NSI elements.
-Following that, we have further checked how NSI can impact the CP violation measurement at DUNE.
-We see that the effects of diagonal NSI parameters are notably significant at DUNE.
+We also notice the occurrence of various degeneracies in determining $\delta_{CP}$ in presence of the scalar NSI elements.
+Following that, we have further checked how NSI can impact the cp-violation measurement at DUNE.
+We show that the effects of diagonal scalar NSI parameters are notably significant at DUNE.
 We show that for some chosen values of scalar NSI parameters the experiment's sensitivities get enhanced.
-In addition to that, we have also studied the CP precision measurement potential of DUNE in presence of scalar NSI.
-Here also we have found that the capability of the experiment to constrain $\delta_{CP}$ is significantly affected by the inclusion of these NSI parameters.
-For some cases, it is observed that the precision capability of the experiment is poor as compared to the standard case.
-However, there were also enhancements in the precision measurement of $\delta_{CP}$ in presence of another set of NSI parameters.
+In addition, we have studied the CP precision measurement potential of DUNE in presence of scalar NSI.
+We show that the capability of the experiment to constrain $\delta_{CP}$ is significantly affected by the inclusion of these NSI parameters.
+For certain values of the scalar NSI parameters the precision measurement capability of the experiment reduces, while, for some other NSI parameter values, the capability gets enhanced.
 Hence, constraining these NSI parameters is extremely crucial for $\delta_{CP}$ sensitivities at DUNE.